 Sewage sludge, or biosolids, is a by-product of the purification of wastewater.
-This type of material has significant organic matter content and contains micro- and macronutrients essential for plant growth.
-Sewage sludge can also contain contaminants such as heavy metals, organic contaminants, and human pathogens.
-Before it can be used for land application, sewage sludge must undergo additional treatment to stabilize and disinfest it.
+This type of material supplies organic matter and contains micro- and macronutrients essential for plant growth.
+Sewage sludge can also contain contaminants such as heavy metals, organic contaminants, radioactive substances, pharmaceuticals, and human pathogens.
+Before it can be used for land application, sewage sludge must undergo stabilization and disinfection.
 After appropriate treatment, federal and some state regulations allow the use of sewage sludge on vegetables.
-However, due to our lack of knowledge of biosolids and perishable food commodities Extension does not recommend applying sewage sludge/biosolids to soils used for vegetable production.
-If you elect to use biosolids despite this warning, the material should not be applied to steeply sloping land, soils with bedrock near the surface, highly leachable soils, soils having a pH less than 6.0, soils with high water tables, or fields near surface water.
-When considering the land application of biosolids, carefully review the regulations and consult with the United States Department of Agriculture (USDA) and the Natural Resources Conservation Service (NRCS).
+However, Extension does not recommend applying sewage sludge biosolids to land used for vegetable production due to environmental and public health concerns.
+In some states and in USDA Certified Organic Agriculture, land application of sewage sludge biosolids is prohibited.
+If you elect to use biosolids despite warnings, the material should not be applied to steeply sloping land, soils with bedrock near the surface, highly leachable soils, soils having a pH less than 6.0, soils with high water tables, or fields near surface water.
+When considering the land application of sewage sludge biosolids, carefully review the regulations and consult with the United States Department of Agriculture (USDA) and the Natural Resources Conservation Service (NRCS).